-The built environment and social and economic infrastructure of east London is changing phenomenally quickly.
-For Trading Places three artists with strong personal connections to the London Borough of Tower Hamlets, reflect on the changing nature of east London and present a challenging new perspective into the past and future of this area.
+The built environment and social & economic infrastructure of east London is continually changing quickly.
+For Trading Places three artists with strong personal connections to the London Borough of Tower Hamlets, reflected on the changing nature of east London and presented a challenging new perspective into the past and future of this area.

 The Trading Places commission is supported by British Land.